Addicted to Ansley|

 As a motivational speaker, Ward Gemmell decided he totally rocked.

 Every behind in J. Edgar Hoover High School sat planted on the edge of the bleacher seats in their gymnasium as each student leaned forward, captivated by him.
 Him of all people.
 It flattered, thrilled, yet downright terrified him.
-And all he'd had to do to create such a buzz was stand before them, open a vein, and let the biggest mistakes of his life bleed out of his mouth.
+And all he'd had to do to create such a buzz was standing before them, open a vein, and let the biggest mistakes of his life bleed out of his mouth.

 He could own up.
 Mostly.